AstroCB/SATQOTD/README.md

 (E) defied
 </code></pre>

-SAT is a registered trademark of the College Board, which does not endorse or support this project.
+SAT is a registered trademark of the College Board, which does not endorse or support this project in any way.

 Checklist: